Subscribe to receive updates on Center activities and recent events.

 February 16, 2011: Luncheon & Faculty Ethics Seminar.
 Jada Strabbing (philosophy) will present on "Moral Responsibility for Actions and Attitudes: Connections to Psychological Disorders and Criminal Justice."
 Barry Rosenfeld (psychology) provided a response, followed by general faculty discussion.
 (O'Hare Special Collections Room, Walsh Library)

 November 18, 2010: Panel presentation and general discussion: "When the Sparrow Falls: Jewish, Christian, and Interdisciplinary Perspectives on Evil and Suffering."
 Speakers include Fr.
 Thomas Regan, S.J., Rabbi Tsvi Blanchard and Dr. Lisa Cataldo. (reception to follow; O'Hare Special Collections Room, Walsh Library)

 September 22, 2010: Lunch and interdisciplinary roundtable discussion of the award-winning novel, The Sparrow, by Mary Doria Russell, focusing on the seminar themes of evil and suffering.
 (University Commons, Duane Library)

-With presentations from a number of distinguished and well-known academics, business leaders, regulatoryofficers, and ethics scholars, this multidisciplinary conference explored the intersections and tensions between the ethics of environmental sustainability, the workings of markets, and the roles of government and civil society in protecting and advancing an ecologically-responsible common good in the 21st century.
-Click here to view the conference website.9-10 Events
+With presentations from a number of distinguished and well-known academics, business leaders, regulatory officers, and ethics scholars, this multidisciplinary conference explored the intersections and tensions between the ethics of environmental sustainability, the workings of markets, and the roles of government and civil society in protecting and advancing an ecologically-responsible common good in the 21st century.
+View the conference website.

 Privacy Rights and Wrongs: Balancing Moral Priorities for the 21st Century